Fennacity/Fennacity/README.md

-- 👋 Hey, I am Dylan, 25 years old and based in the Netherlands!
+- 👋 Hey, I am Dylan, 26 years old and based in the Netherlands!
-- 👀 I am a Full-stack Developer
+- 👀 I am a Back-end Developer